Organizational health and wellbeing.

 USA businesses spend nearly 8 billion dollars each year on diversity and inclusion training that misses the mark – because it neglects our need to feel included.
 When we feel left out, it hurts.
 A foundation of an inclusive culture is belonging, and to achieve a true sense of belonging we all need to master a Workplace Empathy Aka.
 ‘WEmindset™’ if we are to understand the impact that we have on each other.
 A big part of the WE mindset is about having curiosity about how you and others experience the world and to use that understanding to guide your actions in the workplace.

 Bob Champion, CEO of engineering company Barry Wehmiller, argues that your supervisor is more important to your health than your primary care doctor.
-At HMRC I’ve developed and delivered a training program at all levels of the organization, which has led people to increase their Workplace Empathy.
-For HMRC this has been a key foundation to:
+I’ve developed and delivered a training program at all levels of the organization, which has led people to increase their Workplace Empathy.
+Empathy is a key foundation to:

 - Building a more inclusive culture